Genobrand™ vs StoryBrand™: The Complete Comparison (2026)

 Individual heroism is powerful for transactions.
 Collective identity is what creates movements.

-Where is the behavioral infrastructure?
+Where is the behavioural infrastructure?

 StoryBrand produces marketing collateral: website copy, email sequences, sales scripts, lead magnets.